 The CAA has developed a worksheet to guide programs in providing and calculating discrete data about student completion for the 3-year reporting period.

 The CAA revised its interpretation of the elements for calculating program completion rates in July 2017 as a result of recommendations from the CAA’s Working Group on Audiology Program Completion Rates.
 The Working Group, which was composed of CAA members and CAA-accredited academic program representatives, recommended—and the CAA subsequently approved—that the CAA-established threshold for program completion rates only applies to measures of program quality (e.g., students not completing on time or dropping out for reasons that reflect on the quality of the program) versus personal factors (e.g., financial, relocation, change in life situation) external to the program that do not reflect on the quality of the program.
-The updated formula, which applies to both audiology and speech-language pathology programs, will be applied to CAA’s decisions on accreditation reports beginning March 1, 2018.
+The updated formula, which applies to both audiology and speech-language pathology programs, was implemented March 1, 2018, for CAA’s decisions on accreditation reports.
 Programs may be asked for additional information related to program completion rates if needed.

 Calculating Three-Year Rates